preons/docs/docs/en/0.x/start/standalone-html.md

 # HTML

-To get going, installing the Preons theme is fastest with plain HTML.
+To get going, installing the Preons theme is most fast with plain HTML.

 - [Use the HTML5 starter](#use-the-html5-starter)
 - [Add to existing HTML markup](#with-existing-html-markup)